rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 podman build -t [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc .
 ```
 >[!NOTE]
-> You may see a few informational warnings during the build process, these do not effect the install, but are side effects of a containerized install.
+> You may see a few informational warnings during the build process, these do not affect the install, but are side effects of a containerized install.

 Once built, bootc images use OCI standard container registries for distribution.
 We are using a simple registry in this lab, but enterprise registries will provide ways to inspect contents, history, manage tags and more.